Module: Pango

 Determines the inherent direction of a character.

-The inherent direction is either PANGO_DIRECTION_LTR, PANGO_DIRECTION_RTL, or PANGO_DIRECTION_NEUTRAL.
+The inherent direction is either PANGO_DIRECTION_LTR, PANGO_DIRECTION_RTL,

 Parameters: